-Medical experts estimate over 30 million American adults snore on a regular basis.
+Medical experts estimate that over 30 million American adults snore regularly.
 While men are 50% more likely to snore than women, someone is losing sleep.
 Many people don’t consider a trip to the dentist to cure snoring, but Dr. Sheen has many options for couples or individuals struggling with snoring or sleep apnea.

 Sleep disorders such as sleep apnea are becoming a growing health concern.
 Dr. Vernon Sheen offers diagnosis and treatment for sleep apnea and snoring to improve health and reduce the risks of greater health risks.